 Councillor Anstey was born and raised in Gander and has been employed with Canada Post since 1980.
 He was an active member of the Gander Lions Club for many years, holding every office at least once.
 During his years with the Gander Lions Club he received the Lion of the Year award twice and for his exemplary service received the Judge Brian Stevenson Award.
 He has been a Boy Scout Leader and served on the Girl Guide House Committee.

-Councillor Anstey is the Chair of the Economic Development Committee and serves on the Parks & Recreation Committee and the Municipal Works & Services Committee.
+Councillor Anstey is the Chair of the Public Works & Services Committee and serves on the Recreation & Community Living Committee and the Economic Development, Tourism & Culture Committee.
 He also represent the Town of Gander on the Urban Municipalities Group, Civic Enhancement Committee and Affordable Housing Committee.

 Councillor Anstey and his wife, Kathy, have two children - Nicole and David.